ianmasila/bookexchange/bookexchangeserver/README.md

 This section will demonstrate an example flow for managing users, book entries, and bids for books.
 Note that I assume the user is using a REST API client to make a `get` and `post` request to the server with an optional query body.
 Note that <http://localhost:8080/api/v1> is hereby referred to as `base_url`.

 Feel free to translate to curl statements that can be run on terminal.
-For example, to check whether the server is running, run `curl -X POST -H "Content-Type: application/json" -d '{ "username": "your_username", "password": "your_password" }' http://localhost:8080/api/v1/auth/register`.
+For example, to check whether the server is running, run `curl -X GET http://localhost:8080/api/v1/test/health`.

 1. To check the server is running, _get_ base_url/test/health.
 2. To register a user to _bookExchange_, _post_ base_url/auth/register with query body